 Volunteer police officers support the department by donating their time to assist in all areas of police services work.
 Volunteers are required to work 16 hours per month with our department.
 The individual must be licensed by the State of Texas as a Police Officer to be a member of our program.
 Applicants must be at least 21, in good physical condition, and willing to undergo screening, which includes a polygraph test, psychological evaluation, and background investigation.

-Information on the Texas Concealed Handgun Licensing Classes.
+More information on the Texas Concealed Handgun

 The Terrell Police Department assists residents in organizing and establishing neighborhood watches in their neighborhoods.
 Neighborhood watches help residents take ownership of their communities and deter crime in our city.
 Becoming involved in the program is simple.
 Every Terrell resident is encouraged to participate.